 Because we did not have language information at the participant level, in the remaining analyses we examine gender bias and its predictors at the country level.
 To account for the above-mentioned influences on implicit bias, we calculated a residual implicit bias score for each participant, controlling for participant age, participant sex, and block order.
 We also calculated a residual explicit bias score controlling for the same set of variables.
 We then averaged across participants to estimate the country-level gender bias (Implicit: M = -0.0059556; SD = 0.0254977; Explicit: M = 0.0013734; SD = 0.1763051).
 Implicit gender biases were moderately correlated with explicit gender biases at the level of participants (r = 0.16, p < .0001) but not countries (r = 0.26, p = 0.12).

-Do the implicit and explicit biases measured by the Project Implicit dataset predict any real world outcomes?
-We compared our residual country-level implicit and explicit gender biases to a gender equality metric reported by the United Nations Educational, Scientific and Cultural Organization (UNESCO) for each country: the percentage of women among STEM graduates in tertiary education from 2012 to 2017 (Miller et al., 2015; Stoet & Geary, 2018; available here: http://data.uis.unesco.org/).
-These data were available for 33 out of 39 of the countries in our sample.
-Consistent with previous research (Miller, Eagly, and Linn 2015), we found that implicit gender bias was negatively correlated with percentage of women in STEM fields: Countries with smaller gender biases tended to have more women in STEM fields (r = -0.54, p < .001).
-In contrast, there was no relationship between the percentage of women in STEM fields and the explicit gender bias measure used by Project Implicit (r = 0.14, p = 0.43).
-In addition, we found a strong correlation between the median age of each country’s population (as reported by the CIA factbook, 2017) and the residual implicit bias (in which participant age was held constant): Countries with older populations tended to have larger gender biases (r = 0.64, p < .0001).

 In sum, we replicate previously-reported patterns of gender bias in the gender-career IAT literature, with roughly comparable effect sizes (c.f.
 Nosek, et al., 2002).
 The weak correlation between implicit and explicit measures is consistent with claims that these two measures tap into different cognitive constructs (Forscher et al. 2016).
-In addition, we find that an objective measure of gender equality—female enrollment in STEM fields—is associated with implicit gender bias.
+In addition, we find that a implicit gender bias predicts an objective measure of gender equality—female enrollment in STEM fields.
 The finding that older participants show stronger biases may stem from a cohort effect, but it is not obvious why there is a strong positive association between the median age of a country’s population and a larger implicit bias when adjusting for the age of individual participants.

 Study 1: Relating gender biases in distributional semantics and human behavior